Old Moybologue Cemetery: Description

-Old Moybologue Cemetery is a part of Cavan Historic Graveyards Network.
+Moybologue Old Graveyard is a part of Cavan Historic Graveyards Network.

 Location

-Old Moybologue Cemetery is located in the townland of Relaghabeg, Co.
-Cavan, about 5 km from Bailieborough.
-The new cemetery, which opened in 1952, can be found less than 1 km to the North East.
-The modern church is St. Patricks Roman Catholic church in Tierworker, on the border with Co.
-Meath.
+Moybologue Old Graveyard is located in the townland of Relaghabeg, County Cavan, about 5 km from Bailieborough.
+Moybologue New Cemetery, which opened in 1952, can be found less than 1 km to the north east.
+The modern church is St. Patrick's Roman Catholic church in Tierworker, on the border with County Meath.